greeneryguru/greenery/README.md

  - Wireless RF power outlets*.
  - _more devices coming soon_

-## RESPONSIVE WEB APP ##
+## RESPONSIVE APP ##
-The Potnanny web app looks great on any sized screen, and is compatible with most browsers.
+The Potnanny web app is compatible most browsers, and looks great on any sized screen.

 ## DASHBOARD AND GRAPHING
 Check the status of your room environments from the Dashboard view.